graphhopper/directions-api/route-optimization.md

 This gives you limited access to the algorithm.
 Currently, you can specify two things: the problem type and the objective.
 When it comes to the problem type, you have two options, `min` and `min-max`.
 The objective specifies whether you want to just consider `transport_time` or `completion_time`.
 In contrary to `transport_time`, `completion_time` takes waiting times at customer sites into account.
-Instead of just waiting at customer sites, it seeks to serve other customers to reduce total completion time.
 By default, the algorithm minimizes `transport_time` thus it corresponds to:

 ```json